By Dr. Mercola

 While recent media reports are again trying to dissuade you from using tanning beds, the benefits of sunbeds far outweigh the risks, if and when you cannot get sufficient amounts of regular sun exposure.
 However, there are two primary concerns with tanning beds that you need to be aware of:

-However, keep in mind that the erythemal dose can differ for each person based on skin type and strength of lamps – just as a safe "dose" of sunshine differs for people based on their skin type, geographic location, and time of day.
+However, keep in mind that the erythemal dose can differ for each person based on skin type and strength of lamps – just as an ideal "dose" of sunshine differs for people based on their skin type, geographic location, and time of day.
 Start with the lowest recommended dose (time) to avoid getting burned, especially if you are light skinned.

 The FDA also makes recommendations about how often you should receive a dose, stating you should wait 24-48 hours between tanning sessions.
 The reason for this is that it takes at least 24 hours for the erythema to go away.

-The FDA's exposure schedule can be described as CONTROLLED SUNSHINE, making it a very safe way to receive the benefits of the sun while indoors.
+The FDA's exposure schedule can be described as CONTROLLED SUNSHINE, making it an ideal way to receive the benefits of the sun while indoors.
 Once you have a base tan, you can then enjoy more time in the sun without burning, and in that respect, you receive some protection that you would not otherwise have.

 - EMF exposure.
 Most tanning beds use magnetic ballasts to generate light.
 These magnetic ballasts are well known sources of EMF fields that can contribute to cancer.
 If you hear a loud buzzing noise while in a tanning bed, it has a magnetic ballast system.
 I strongly recommend you avoid these types of beds and restrict your use of tanning beds to those that use electronic ballasts.